-- Roles and responsibilities of personnel assigned to the facility; - The key components of the facility; - Set out procedures required to operate, monitor the performance of, and maintain a facility to ensure that it functions in accordance to design, meets regulatory and corporate policy obligations, and links to emergency preparedness and response; - Procedures and processes for managing change; - Requirements for analysis and documentation of the performance of the facility; - Serve as a training document for personnel that are new to the mine: - Identify potentially unsafe conditions or indicators and provide links to emergency response procedures; and - Satisfy the requirements of the Mining Association of Canada's (MAC) guidelines Towards Sustainable Mining (TSM) initiative.
+- Roles and responsibilities of personnel assigned to the facility; - The key components of the facility; - Set out procedures required to operate, monitor the performance of, and maintain a facility to ensure that it functions in accordance to design, meets regulatory and corporate policy obligations, and links to emergency preparedness and response;

+- Procedures and processes for managing change; - Requirements for analysis and documentation of the performance of the facility; - Serve as a training document for personnel that are new to the mine; - Identify potentially unsafe conditions or indicators and provide links to emergency response procedures; and - Satisfy the requirements of the Mining Association of Canada's (MAC) guidelines Towards Sustainable Mining (TSM) initiative. - Meet regulatory requirements with regard to surface water quality management, monitoring and contaminant releases; - optimize water resources on-site, to support the water balance in minimizing make up water requirements and to meet discharge criteria; - define processes for the release of contaminants from approved discharge locations; - define monitoring requirements to ensure any impacts are measured and potential pollution is minimized; and - Identify contingencies for the release of contaminants in the event discharge criteria are not met.

 The OMS Manual covers operations of the facility through the commissioning, operations, and closure phases of the Rainy River Mine.
 The tailings facilities include the equipment and operations beginning with the tailings discharge from the mine mill, pipelines, deposition equipment, tailings, water treatment and water management (seepage collection ponds) and water diversion.
-In addition, the OMS guides operators and staff on when to initiate the EPRP.
+In addition, the OMS guides operators and staff on when to initiate the Emergency Preparedness Response Plan (EPRP).